sslab-gatech/Rudra-PoC/REPORTING.md

   - Example: `["Manual", "UnsafeDestructor", "SendSyncVariance", "UnsafeDataflow"]`
 - **guide**: (optional string)
   - When the analyzer is "Manual" - Which analyzer guided you to audit this crate?
   - When the analyzer is not "Manual" - This value must be "Manual" if exists.
-The bug is in the location reported by the primary analyzer, but it didn't match the exact pattern the analyzer was looking for and required additional manual auditing.
+The bug is in the location reported by the primary analyzer, but it requires additional steps to trigger (reasoning on buffer length, pointer alignment, etc.).
 - **bug_class**: (string) The bug class.
   - Example: `["SendSyncVariance", "UninitExposure", "HigherOrderInvariant", "PanicSafety", "Other"]`
 - **bug_count**: (optional integer) Default to 1, number of bugs that correspond to this pattern.